jbalke/trello-clone/README.md

 # Trello Clone

-A simple Trello clone built with React Beautiful DnD, demonstrating list and task creation and re-ordering.
+A simple Trello clone built with React Beautiful DnD, demonstrating list and task creation as well as re-ordering.